minerva-jupiter/Cypher/README.md

 Hi this is "Cypher"

-This is a new cryptographic technique we propose.
+This is a new cryptographic technology we propose.

 This is based on the principle of combination.